-There’s room to save time in almost all rotary dairies.
-The key to milking efficiency in a rotary is to maximise the time that clusters are harvesting milk.
-To achieve this, it is important to keep the cows loading and the platform rotating at a speed where the majority (80%) of cows have finished milking near the exit.
+Milking efficiency in a rotary is all about maximising the time that clusters are harvesting milk.
+To achieve this, it’s important to keep the cows loading and the platform rotating at a speed where the majority (80%) of cows have finished milking near the exit.